North Carolina is home to more than 50 lakes!

-These lakes boast deep, clean, cold water while surrounded by forested mountain views that are just as pristine as the water.
+These lakes boast deep, clean, cold water surrounded by forested mountain views that are just as pristine as the water.

 Central North Carolina provides large, man-made lakes that are easily accessible by nearby major cities.

-There are plenty of opportunities to take advantage of North Carolina’s natural beauty, with over 30 state parks; many of which are located on or around state lakes.
+The state is home to more than 30 state parks; many of which are located on or around state lakes.

 Whether it's a quiet getaway to the mountains, a family adventure on a popular lake, or a retreat near the coast, North Carolina has a lake that is right for you!